Publisher: Crimson Romance

-Series: Sons of Gulielmus 1 (click the link to meet the brothers!)
+Series: Sons of Gulielmus 1

 After twenty-eight years, skeptic John Tate is cast out of his cult.
 As he has neither money nor education, he’s completely without prospects.
 That is, until Gulielmus, his long-silent demon daddy, swoops in with a job offer this half incubus can’t refuse: seducing women for Team Hell.
 Sounds like a great gig for a virgin.

 Ariel Thomas knows smart women don’t stop for hitchhikers, but the one she spots on the Arizona roadside lures her like an irresistible mirage.
 For once in her well-regimented life she decides to do something out of character, and offers the gorgeous hobo a ride.
 She’s got a long drive ahead to North Carolina, and what better way to stay awake behind the wheel than to have eye candy to ogle?